Photo of Dayna Bateman by Susan Sabo

 About me and my work

-I received the 2024 ALR Nonfiction Prize for my essay Deracination, Or How to Disappear, which interrogates the decision of my Indigenous Sámi ancestors to pass for White in the racial climate of 1880s America.
-An alum of the Tin House, Kenyon, and Granta Memoir Workshops, I was awarded a Storyknife Residency on the strength and promise of Hustling Vinyl, my memoir-in-progress about growing up on the spinning edge of the vinyl record business.
+I received the 2025 ALR Essay Prize for my essay Deracination, Or How to Disappear, which interrogates the decision of my Indigenous Sámi ancestors to pass for White in the racial climate of 1880s America.
+An alum of the Tin House, Kenyon, and Granta Memoir Workshops, I was awarded a Storyknife Residency on the strength and promise of my memoir-in-progress.

 Projects in flight

-I am seeking representation for my memoir Hustling Vinyl: How We Survived the Hype.
+I am seeking representation for my memoir Hustling Vinyl, about growing up on the spinning edge of the vinyl record business.

 Reading Now